The domino problem on groups of polynomial growth: Abstract

 \section{Abstract}

-We characterize the virtually nilpotent finitely generated groups (or, equivalently by Gromov's theorem, groups of polynomial growth) for which the Domino Problem is decidable: These are the virtually free groups, i.e.~finite groups, and those having $\Z$ as a subgroup of finite index.\\ Our proof uses a reduction of the undecidability of the domino problem on groups with infinite tree-width to the undecidability of the domino problem on $\mathbb Z^2$.
-This is achieved by relating infinite tree-width to the existence of a certain structure, resembling a half-grid, by an extension of a result of Halin.
-Since it is known that any finitely generated group of finite tree-width is virtually free, we thus obtain the desired result.\\
+We conjecture that a finitely generated group has a decidable domino problem if and only if it is virtually free.
+We show this is true for all virtually nilpotent finitely generated groups (or, equivalently, groups of polynomial growth), and for all finitely generated groups whose center has a non-trivial, finitely generated and torsion-free subgroup.\\ Our proof uses a reduction of the undecidability of the domino problem on any such group $G$ to the undecidability of the domino problem on $\mathbb Z^2$, under the assumption that $G$ is not virtually free.
+This is achieved by first finding a thick end in $G$, and then relating the thick end to the existence of a certain structure, resembling a half-grid, by an extension of a result of Halin.